theatlasroom/tidbits/linguistics/fr/notes.md

 | Ils | they |
 | Elles | they feminine only |

+### Demonstrative pronouns
+Was to say this that, these those

 ### Temporal / directional

 | Français | English |